Orepap/Clust3D/Clust3D Parameters.md

 ______________________________________________________________________________

 **scaling_per_dimension**: Boolean.
-Controls whether scaling is applied independently per omic layer (dimension) or jointly across all layers.
+Controls whether scaling is applied independently per dimension or jointly across all layers.
 (Default: False)

-	True: 	Each omic layer is scaled independently.
-A separate scaler is fitted and applied to each layer, preserving the relative structure within each omic modality.
+	True: 	Each dimension is scaled independently.
+A separate scaler is fitted and applied to each dimension, preserving the relative structure within each dimension.
 		This is the recommended setting for multi-omic tensors where omic layers have different value ranges or distributions.